How to File a Quit Claim Deed in Oklahoma

 To file a quitclaim deed in Oklahoma, follow these steps:

-3. File with the County Clerk: Submit the completed, notarized quitclaim deed to the county clerk’s office where the property is located and pay the filing fee, which may vary by county.
+- File with the County Clerk: Take the signed and notarized quitclaim deed to the property’s county clerk’s office and pay the filing fee, which may vary.

-4. Obtain a Certified Copy: Once the deed is recorded, ask for a certified copy from the county clerk’s office for your records.
+- Obtain a Certified Copy: After the deed is recorded, ask the county clerk for a copy for your records.

 These steps will help you complete the quitclaim deed process in Oklahoma.